osrf/gazebo_tutorials/introspection/tutorial.md

 ~~~

 In theory, we could have multiple introspection managers running, although in
-the case of Gazebo will only have one.
-We're working under this assumption, so
+the case of Gazebo we will only have one.
+We're working under this assumption,
-we'll save the Id of the first introspection manager detected.
+so we'll save the Id of the first introspection manager detected.

 ~~~
 // The 'sim_time' is not registered.